Foundation for Effective Markets and Governance (FEMAG)

 Colin Plowman joins FEMAG

-Colin Plowman has a become a member of FEMAG.
+Colin Plowman has a become a Director of FEMAG.
 Colin brings to the Foundation extensive expertise in public sector financial management, evaluation and review.

 For 4 years he was Registrar of the Migration Review Tribunal and Refugee Review Tribunal, within the Department of Finance and Deregulation.